SenriNakamura/Automatic-Soil-Moisture-Sensor-with-Auditory-Feedback/README.md

 - Prepare a user manual detailing the auditory feedback cues and their meanings.

 ## Evaluation Criteria
-- **Accuracy**: Precision in simulating and interpreting soil moisture levels through the TL555 circuit.
+- **Accuracy**: Precision in simulating and interpreting soil moisture levels through the sensor.
-- **Innovation**: Creative application of the TL555 timer for soil moisture simulation and the use of sound for feedback.
+- **Innovation**: Creative application of the sensor for soil moisture simulation and the use of sound for feedback.
-- **Technical Execution**: Effectiveness of the TL555 integration and the clarity of auditory signals produced.
+- **Technical Execution**: Effectiveness of the sensor integration and the clarity of auditory signals produced.
 - **User Accessibility**: Ease of understanding the auditory feedback and its correlation to soil moisture levels.

 ## Timeline (April 1st - April 26th)
-- **Week 1**: Component procurement, initial setup, and TL555 integration with the STM32L4.
+- **Week 1**: Component procurement, initial setup, and sensor integration with the STM32L4.
-- **Week 2**: Firmware development for interpreting TL555 signals.
+- **Week 2**: Firmware development for interpreting sensor signals.
 - **Week 3**: Auditory feedback refinement and system calibration.
 - **Week 4**: Comprehensive system testing, documentation, and project presentation preparation.

 ## Individual Responsibilities

-### Senri Nakamura: TL555 Integration, Signal Generation, and Data Processing
+### Senri Nakamura: Sensor Integration, Signal Generation, and Data Processing
-- **TL555 Timer Configuration**: Design and implement the circuit using the TL555 timer to simulate varying soil moisture levels.
+- **Sensor Configuration**: Design and implement the circuit using the capacitive moisture sensor to simulate varying soil moisture levels.
-- **Interface Design**: Develop the interface between the TL555 output and the STM32L4 microcontroller.
+- **Interface Design**: Develop the interface between the sensor output and the STM32L4 microcontroller.
-- **Signal Processing Software**: Write the firmware for the STM32L4 to process the input signals from the TL555.
+- **Signal Processing Software**: Write the firmware for the STM32L4 to process the input signals from the sensor.
-- **Integration Testing**: Conduct initial tests to ensure the TL555 and STM32L4 are properly integrated.
+- **Integration Testing**: Conduct initial tests to ensure the sensor and STM32L4 are properly integrated.

 ### Brian Kim: Auditory Feedback Development, System Testing, and Documentation
 - **Auditory Feedback System Design**: Design the auditory feedback mechanism that translates simulated soil moisture levels into audible signals.